arielherself/espresso/README.md

 <p align="center">Origin: <a href="https://te.arielherself.xyz/the-world-in-brief">https://te.arielherself.xyz/the-world-in-brief</a><hr>

 Buckingham Palace announced the death of <strong>Queen Elizabeth II</strong> at the age of 96.
 The palace said that the queen [had died](https://te.arielherself.xyz/obituary/2022/09/08/elizabeth-ii-never-laid-down-the-heavy-weight-of-the-crown) peacefully at Balmoral Castle in Scotland.
 Elizabeth was Britain’s [oldest and longest-reigning monarch](https://te.arielherself.xyz/leaders/2022/09/08/the-death-of-elizabeth-ii-marks-the-end-of-an-era).
 She was crowned on June 2nd 1953 and led Britain, and the Commonwealth, through a [period of intense change](https://te.arielherself.xyz/briefing/2022/09/08/britains-longest-serving-ruler-strengthened-the-monarchy).
 Prince Philip, the Queen’s husband of 73 years, died in April 2021.
+Her funeral will take place in ten days’ time.

 The queen’s eldest son, <strong>Charles</strong>, has succeeded her as monarch.
 In a statement King Charles III said his mother&#x27;s death was a “moment of the greatest sadness”, and that the royal family would be “comforted and sustained” by its “knowledge of the respect and deep affection” in which the queen was held.
 Liz Truss, whom the queen appointed as prime minister only two days ago, called Elizabeth “the rock on which modern Britain was built.”